Find out more about Minimal Asset Process and Sequestration.

 On the other hand the fact there has been a reduction in personal insolvencies should not be dismissed either.
 Unemployment is falling in the UK and that can only be a good thing for its people.
 A downside of the research is that the period was before, not after Christmas.
-Unfortuantely, there are several cases of people plunging into debt by spending too much during this special time of the year and some take out high interest loans that actually worsen financial positions.
+Unfortunately, there are several cases of people plunging into debt by spending too much during this special time of the year and some take out high-interest loans that actually worsen financial positions.

 Business minister Fergus Ewing said the government could not rest on their laurels on bankruptcy despite improvements at the end of 2014.
 “There can be no doubt insolvencies falling back to pre-recession levels reflects the improving economic picture in Scotland – but there is no room for complacency,” he said.